SarahCreager/reading-note/code301/prework.md

 ## What is Props and How to Use it in React

-**What is props short for?**
+### What is props short for?

 *Props* is a keyword in React, which is short for *properties*.

-**How are props used in React?**
+### How are props used in React?

 Props are used to pass data between components.
+Data is passed to components as properties like arguments are passed through a function.
 The data used in props is read-only and should not be changed by the component receiving it.

 **What is the flow of props?**